Shakespeare Festival Conference

 $95 for faculty, staff and teachers; $55 for graduate students.

 $110 for faculty and teachers; $65 for graduate students.

 GVSU faculty, staff and graduate students may attend for free.

 Michigan teachers will be able to register for Continuing Education Credits (C.E.U.'s) by attending and / or presenting at this conference.

-- A performance of Love’s Labour’s Lost by the Pigeon Creek Shakespeare Company
+- John Webster's The Duchess of Malfi by the Pigeon Creek Shakespeare Company